single-spa/single-spa.js.org/website/versioned_docs/version-5.x/ecosystem-svelte.md

 All options are passed to single-spa-svelte via the `opts` parameter when calling `singleSpaSvelte(opts)`.
 The following options are available:

 - `component`: (required) The root component that will be rendered.
 This component should be compiled by svelte and **not** an iife.
-- `domElementGetter`: (required) A function which will return a dom element.
+- `domElementGetter`: (optional) A function which will return a dom element.
 The root component will be mounted in this element.
+If not provided, a default dom element will be provided.

 Svelte-specific options